-The Capital Projects Fund is for SPLOST activities.
-It accounts for all financial resources of SPLOST projects such as roads, streets, bridges and recreational facilities.
+The two Capital Projects Funds are for SPLOST activities and beautification, parks and recreation.
+The SPLOST fund accounts for all financial resources of SPLOST projects such as roads, streets, bridges and recreational facilities.
+The capital projects fund accounts for all financial resources of donations received from former Mayor James Wilbanks as stated in his Last Will and Testament.